AutoML

 What is AutoML?

 AutoML (short for automated machine learning) refers to the tools and processes which make it easy to build, train, deploy and serve custom machine learning models.
-AutoML provides both ML experts and citizen data scientists a simple, code-free experience to generate models, make predictions, and test business scenarios.
+AutoML provides both ML experts and citizen data scientists a simple, code-free experience to generate high quality models, make predictions, and test business scenarios.
 This allows you to quickly apply machine learning across your organization.

 You can use automated machine learning in a variety of applications, such as natural language processing, voice recognition, and recommendation engines.
-It can also support your BI and analytics needs, by using predictive models to analyze historical data, find key drivers and patterns across large sets of business metrics, and make smart business predictions based on those patterns.
+It can also support your BI and analytics needs, by using AutoML models to analyze historical data, find key drivers and patterns across large sets of business metrics, and make smart business predictions based on those patterns.

 Citizen data scientists benefit from AutoML tools and processes by quickly and easily developing baseline models and acting on the results of these models.
-ML experts benefit from AutoML avoiding the traditional trial-and-error workflow process and instead putting their time and effort toward customizing models and notebooks.
+ML experts avoid the traditional trial-and-error workflow process and instead put their time and effort toward customizing models and notebooks.

 Here are the high-level benefits of automated machine learning which apply to both types of users:

 Quickly apply machine learning across your organization.
-AutoML allows non-ML-experts to leverage machine learning models and helps ML-experienced developers and data scientists to more quickly produce solutions which are often simpler and even perform better than hand-coded models.
+It allows non-ML-experts to leverage machine learning models and helps ML-experienced developers and data scientists to more quickly produce solutions which are often simpler and even perform better than hand-coded models.

 Improve business performance.
-AutoML makes it faster and easier to give your analytics teams the power of predictive analytics, which can significantly improve business performance.
+It makes it faster and easier to give your analytics teams the power of predictive analytics, which can significantly improve business performance.
 Specific applications include detecting fraud, giving consumers more personalized experiences, and better managing inventory through improved demand forecasting.

-How AutoML Works
+How It Works

 Automated machine learning typically maps to the traditional machine learning workflow.
 As with other data science or data analytics projects, you should first clearly define the question you’re trying to answer or the problem you’d like to solve.
 This critical step will inform your data requirements.